psuong/LspManager/README.md

-# LspManager
+# BinGet

-Pulls the latest LSP's from public github repositories.
+Pulls the latest binaries and zips from public github repositories.
 This utility reads from a `config.toml` that you supply.

 ## Build instructions